A Brief History of Computers

 In 1890 Herman Hollerith successfully manufactured a tabulating machine that used the punch-card method, founding the company International Business Machines Corporation afterward.
 Today, IBM is a recognized name in the hardware space.

-Technology revolution in the 20th century.
+Technology revolution in the 20th century

 The story of the British scientist Alan Turing is an interesting one for those who’ve never really read about the role “computers” played during the World War II era.
 It was Turing who in 1936 popularized the idea that we could use a machine to calculate pretty much any data a human could need – especially German military communications to defend the UK from ongoing invasion.